Registration & Details

 It’s often said that its no longer possible to keep bees without having to treat them for varroa mites and other miladies.
 Can we return to the good ole days?
 I will share my experience gained over the last decade and seasonal management on running a small commercial treatment free apiary centered around Queen breeding/ rearing, propagating nucleus colonies and honey production.

 Troy Hall is owner of Hall apiaries located in Plainfield, NH.
-Managing a small commercial apiary of 500 colonies where he specializes in breeding queen bees, along with providing the local community and beyond with raw honey, beeswax, propolis, and nucleus colonies.
-All doing so since 2010 without the use of any chemicals or treatments of any kind.
+Troy manages a small commercial apiary of 500 colonies where he specializes in breeding queen bees, and provides the local community and beyond with raw honey, beeswax, propolis, and nucleus colonies, and has done so since 2010 without the use of any chemicals or treatments of any kind.

 Winter Time Lambing Management